afaiyaz006/Dapr-Samples/README.md

 # Dapr-Samples
-A dapr sample containing three microservices that  communicate between each other.
+Dapr samples containing codes that create microservices that communicate between each other.